matloff/dsld/README.md

 We see that the correlation between predicted wage and gender has decreased significantly.
 Conversely, test accuracy increased by about \$700 dollars.
 Thus, we see an increase in fairness at some expense of accuracy.

 ## Function List

 - **DsldLinear**/**DsldLogit**: Comparison of conditions for sensitive groups via linear/logistic models

 - **DsldML**: Comparison of conditions for sensitive groups via ML algorithm

 - **DsldTakeLookAround**: Evaluates feature sets for predicting Y while considering correlation with sensitive variable S

 - **DsldScatterPlot3D**: Plots a dataset on 3 axes, with the color of the point depending on a 4th variable

 - **DsldCHunting**: Confounder hunting--searches for variables C that predict both Y and S

 - **DsldOHunting**: Proxy hunting--searches for variables O that predict S.

 - **DsldConditsDisparity**: Plots mean Y against X for each level of S, revealing potential Simpson's Paradox-like differences under specified conditions

 - **DsldConfounders**: Analyzes confounding variables in a dataframe

 - **DsldFreqPCoord**:  Wrapper for the freqparcoord function from the freqparcoord package

+- **DsldDensityByS**: Graphs densities of a response variable, grouped by a sensitive variable.

+- **DsldFrequencyByS**: assess possible confounding relationship between a sensitive variable and a categorical variable via graphical means

 - **FairML wrappers**: Wrappers for several FairML functions via the FairML package

 - **EDFFair Wrappers**: Wrappers for several EDFFair functions via the EDFFair package